 As noted earlier, entry into a polygamous relationship would imply the consent of the first wife.
 "Although the first wife's consent was required by scripture, occasionally it was not sought nor freely given."
 (Embry p 70) There is nothing written nor story told explaining this with regard to Isaac and Martha, but most often the husband approached the first wife and received consent before seeking consent from Church authorities.

-It is not known if Isaac was familiar with Mary Ashton on the trek or not.
+It is not known if Isaac was familiar with Mary Ashton on the handcart trek or not.
 It is impossible to tell if they were in the same ward on the trek, as records were not kept of who was under which captain of 100.
 However, with the circumstances of Mary's mother passing away on the plains, and their father leaving the company to join the infantry at Fort Laramie, and three sisters passing away on the trip, it is likely Isaac had heard about them.
 The surviving Ashton girls, Sara and Mary, had been taken in by local church members.
 There circumstance for the ten years after the trek until they married was not recorded.
-One family story says they were not always treated well, and were forced to serve families as maids or servants rather than as family members.
-Isaac in marrying Mary, and Thomas Beckstead in marrying Sarah were rescuing them from a bad situation. (as related at Isaac Wardle reunion June 2010) Thomas married Sarah Ashton a few years before Isaac married Mary.
+One family story says they were not always well treated, and were forced to serve families as maids or servants rather than treated as family members.
+Isaac in marrying Mary, and Thomas Beckstead in marrying Sarah were rescuing them from a bad situation.
+(As related at Isaac Wardle reunion June 2010.)
+Thomas married Sarah Ashton a few years before Isaac married Mary.
 “Thomas W. Beckstead, sixth child of Alexander and Catherine Beckstead, was born April 27, 1833.
 Homesteaded in 1859.
 Thomas married (2) Sarah Ellen Ashton on January 30, 1864.
 In 1887 the Thomas Beckstead family moved to Whitney, Idaho, where they lived the rest of their lives.
 Thomas passed away September 21, 1893, and Sarah died January 18, 1912.”
 (Bateman p 65)